3/4/17 - The search for a Treasurer and Board Member appears to be over

 Welcome to the official Hopkinton (NH) High School Alumni Association website!
 This is a FREE site so please don't be confused by other sites such as Alumni.com and Classmates.com that may ask you to sign up for a fee.
 These are commercial sites and although they may provide a way to connect with former classmates, that's about all they will do except take your money.
 SO BEWARE!
 However, if you have money you'd like to get rid of, we'll gladly accept donations to our Scholarship Fund or General Fund.

-Click on the "Home", "News", "Events", "Alumni Search" and "Photos" headings above to navigate through the website.
+To navigate through the website simply click on the "Home", "News", "Events", "Alumni Search" and "Photos" headings above.
 To go back to a previous screen please remember to use the left arrow in the upper left corner of the webpage instead of the "X" in the upper right corner of your screen.
 Otherwise you'll find yourself having to log onto the website again.

-We need your input to keep this website "fresh" otherwise we may be forced to make up "stuff".
+We need you input to keep this website "fresh" otherwise otherwise we may be forced to make up "stuff".
 So please send us news of marriages, births, deaths, class reunions or other important and interesting events in your lives that you might be of interest to others.
-And check out the "Alumni Search" page and help us find missing alumni.
+Or check out the "Guestbook" feature near the bottom of this page to provide information, ask questions or see the comments of others.
+And please check out the "Alumni Search" page and help us find missing alumni.

 SPECIAL ITEMS OF INTEREST